GrannyProgramming/trello-leetcoing75-scheduler/README.md

 Once you've labeled your challenges in the 'Retrospective' list:

 1. **Pipeline Execution**:
-   - **Manual Trigger**: If you wish to see the changes reflected immediately, navigate to the `Actions` tab of your GitHub repository, select the appropriate workflow, and manually trigger the pipeline.
+   - **Manual Trigger**: If you wish to see the changes reflected immediately, navigate to the `Actions` tab of your GitHub repository, select the Run Trello Script, and manually trigger the pipeline.
    - **Scheduled Run**: Alternatively, if you prefer to wait, the pipeline is set to run automatically at 01:00 UTC every Monday.
 2. **Label-Based Scheduling**:
    - **Know**: Challenges labeled as "Know" are scheduled for infrequent reviews, ensuring you're revisiting them just enough to retain your understanding.